beamer-bridge/beamer/docs/source/node.rst

 --------------------

-``ContractEventMonitor`` listens for blockchain events emitted by a given contract, decodes the events into an internal event representation (event types in ``raisync.events``) and forwards decoded events to the ``EventProcessor``.
+``ContractEventMonitor`` listens for blockchain events emitted by a given contract, decodes the events into an internal event representation (event types in ``beamer.events``) and forwards decoded events to the ``EventProcessor``.
 The event monitor does not query the JSON-RPC server for events directly.
 Rather, it does that via an instance of ``EventFetcher``.
 Event fetcher handles communication with the JSON-RPC server and can block.
 However, even if the event fetcher for, say, L2a chain, blocks, since